Toma-Shops-2025/MyPartsRunner247/GOOGLE_WORKSPACE_SETUP_STEP_BY_STEP.md

 ---

 **Congratulations!
-You now have professional business emails for MyPartsRunner!** 🎉
+You now have professional business emails for MY-RUNNER.COM!** 🎉

 **Next Steps:**
 1. **Start using your new business emails**